hashicorp/vagrant/docs/getting-started/boxes.md

 while box installation is covered in more detail:

 {% highlight bash %}
-$ vagrant box add rails http://files.vagrantup.com/rails.box
+$ vagrant box add getting_started http://files.vagrantup.com/getting_started.box
 {% endhighlight %}

 Installed boxes are global to the current vagrant installation.
 This means